Muslims unite to raise funds for Jewish cemetery

 CNN has reached out to Sarsour for comment but has not heard back.

 American Muslim communities and organizations have also stepped up to support Jewish community centers that have targets of bomb threats.
-The Council on American-Islamic Relations (CAIR), a Muslim civil rights and advocacy organization, is offering a $5,000 reward for information leading to the arrest of those who made the false bomb threats.
+The Council on American Islamic Relations (CAIR), a Muslim civil rights and advocacy organization, is offering a $5,000 reward for information leading to the arrest of those who made the false bomb threats.

 Muslim Americans' efforts to support the Jewish community centers are in contrast to Rick Santorum's accusations Tuesday.